-In this article, we offer you comprehensive and practical advice to successfully install, maintain, and properly use your van toilets without harming indoor air quality.
+In this article, we offer you comprehensive and practical advice to successfully install, maintain, and properly use your van toilets, without harming indoor air quality.

 - 5. Effective ventilation, the secret to always fresh van toilets